Sometimes, an astonished someone just has to scream: "OH MY GOD!!!"

 - The Simpsons: Here's one from "Missionary: Impossible":

-- A pre-credits sketch in Animaniacs makes fun of "previously on" clips in tv shows.
-Sprinkled amongst numerous clip are an action-heroy looking guy looking off camera while exclaiming "Oh My GOD!" after which an explosion goes off.
+- A pre-credits sketch in Animaniacs makes fun of "previously on" clips in TV shows.
+Sprinkled amongst numerous scenes are ones of an action-heroy looking guy looking off camera while exclaiming "Oh, my...!" only to be cut off by an explosion from offscreen.

 - In one episode of Duckman, Cornfed gives off one of these in his usual deadpan/near-monotone style.